 - The type and amount of financial aid you are eligible to receive before and after the change.

-- Whether or not the changes address an inequity or reflects more accurately your ability to pay towards your educational expenses.
+- Whether or not the changes address an inequity or reflect more accurately your ability to pay towards your educational expenses.

-If the counselor accepts the marital status change, the “rejected” status of the FAFSA will be fixed.
-You will be notified by the federal processor that a correction has been made.
+If the counselor accepts the marital status change, the “rejected” status of the FAFSA will be fixed, and you’ll be notified by the federal processor that a correction has been made.

-All recently married FAFSA applicants (going from dependent to independent) will receive a BroncoMail email message with the results of the FAFSA review.
+All recently married FAFSA applicants (changing from dependent to independent) will receive a BroncoMail email message with the results of the FAFSA review.

 - If your financial aid is obviously better, we will update your financial aid award.

 - If it is questionable whether your financial aid is better, we will email you with options.